dev1ousss/be2_apifromspec/README.md

 ### Introduction

 Hello!
-In this block you'll learn about RESTful API and how it's developed in the most popular languages.
+In this block you'll learn about RESTful API and how to develop it in the most popular languages.
 At the end, you'll get a practical task on how to design an API for your own store!

 ## Chapter II

 ### REST API
 Let's start by deciphering the acronym.
 REST — **RE**presentational **S**tate **T**ransfer.
 This technology allows you to retrieve and modify data and states of remote applications by passing HTTP requests over the Internet or any other network.

 Simply put, a REST API is when a server application gives a client application access to its data through a specific URL.

 The REST API allows you to use the HTTP protocol (the encrypted version is HTTPS) to communicate between programs, which is how we receive and send most information on the Internet.

 When we type the URL http://website.com/something into the address bar, we are actually going to the website.com server and requesting a resource called /something.
 "Go there, get me that" is the HTTP request.
-Now suppose a program is running on website.com and another program wants to access it.
+Now suppose there is a program running on website.com and another program wants to access it.
 In order for the program to understand what functions it needs, different addresses are used.

 The foundation of the REST API is [HTTP Methods](https://www.rfc-editor.org/rfc/rfc2616).
 Standard HTTP methods: